MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

 Hosted RPA bots (preview) can be created from the Power Automate portal:

 1. Sign into Power Automate.
-2. Select **Monitor**, then select **Machines**.
+1. Select **Monitor**, then select **Machines**.
-3. Select **New machine**, then select **Group**.
+1. Select **New machine**, then select **Group**.
-4. Select "**hosted RPA bots (preview)**" as your machine group type.
+1. Select "**hosted RPA bots (preview)**" as your machine group type.
-5. Enter a name for your hosted RPA bots (preview), then optionally enter a description.
+1. Enter a name for your hosted RPA bots (preview), then optionally enter a description.
-6. Define how many bots maximum you want to assign to this group.
+1. Define how many bots maximum you want to assign to this group.

->[!NOTE]
->
+    > [!NOTE]
-> - You cannot go beyond the total number of bots assigned to your environment.
+    > - You can't go beyond the total number of bots assigned to your environment.
     > - If multiple Hosted RPA bots (preview) groups are used in the same environment, bots will be automatically load balanced between the groups.
 Learn more about [Hosted RPA bots (preview) load balancing](./hosted-rpa-bots.md#load-balance-hosted-rpa-bots-preview).

-7. Select a **VM image** from the ones you have access to.
+1. Select a **VM image** from the ones you have access to.
 We propose a default Windows 11 image called "Default Windows Desktop Image". if you don't see it, make sure you follow the steps described in the [prerequisites](./hosted-rpa-bots.md#prerequisites) section.
-8. Provide the local admin account you want to be created and that would be used to run your automations by the bots.
+1. Provide the local admin account you want to be created and that would be used to run your automations by the bots.
-9. Click **Create**.
+1. Click **Create**.

 ![create-hosted-bots-panel.png](./media/hosted-rpa-bots/create-hosted-rpa-bots.png)